Executive Program in General Management

 Core Curriculum

-Kick-start your program journey with in-depth core sessions in management and leadership, strategy and innovation, and digital transformation.
+Kick-start your program journey with in-depth core sessions in management and leadership, strategy and innovation, and digital transformation and AI.

 Action Learning Project